oelin/april/readme.md

 ## API

-* **`need(pattern)`** -- checks if the input string matches a given regular expression.
+* **`need(regex)`** -- checks if the input string matches a given regular expression.
 If so, it returns the matching value, otherwise it throws an error.

 * **`skip(parser, [...args])`** -- executes `parser` on the input string and backtracks if `parser` fails.